 Robert Heath SC: Is an “outstanding senior junior commercial barrister” (Rob took silk on 23 November 2017) with “a strong focus on evidence and case preparation” whom one referee identifies as “a first pick across a broad range of matters,” sources further indicating that he is especially well regarded for his handling of anti-bribery and corruption and insurance issues.
 He acted unled for the respondent in Mimotopes Pty Ltd v Monash University, a leasing dispute which pitted him against both a silk and a fellow junior.

 Matthew Harvey: Is “recognised as an experienced counsel in maritime litigation.
 He is also recognised for his commitment to the maritime sector, having been the president of the Maritime Law Association of Australia and New Zealand.”
 A commercial and accessible practitioner in maritime law, he is described by another source as “knowledgeable and easy to deal with.”

 Daniel Aghion: Is a highly experienced junior who often acts as lead counsel in cases covering disputes in such areas as insurance, professional negligence and real estate, lately acting for the vendor in a Victorian Supreme Court case concerning the sale of a AUD12 million parcel of land in Melbourne’s Docklands area.
 A referee describes him as “focused, confident, prompt – and champing at the bit to get on with it.”

-For further information about briefing these barristers, please call Tammy Young on +61 3 9225 6777 or after hours on +61 (0)414 523 515.
+For further information about briefing Young’s List or to brief a barrister, please call Tammy Young on +61 3 9225 6777 or after hours on +61 (0)414 523 515.